 The team didn’t want to give up the Kanban model, so it had to find a better alternative to the physical board.
 This is how they started researching Kanban software solutions and found Kanbanize.
 What made them choose it out of the many tools available on the market, was the user-friendly interface, the flexibility, and the value for money proposition.

-Kanbanize allowed Blondé to digitize their process and make it more Lean by removing the waste generated by the physical board.
-Let’s see how they mapped their workflows in Kanbanize and how some of their actual boards look like today.
+Kanbanize allowed Blondé to undergo a digital transformation by digitizing their process and make it more Lean by removing the waste generated by the physical board.
+Let’s see how they mapped their workflows in Kanbanize and what some of their actual boards look like today.
 Some of the most used features in Blondé include:

 Among the improvements that followed, they can stress 5 main points that proved most beneficial for them.